amore-labs/OpenML-auto-automl/README.md

 - This service will be available as long as compute credits provided for the Snellius supercomputer are available.

 ## Developer configuration and contributions
 Hello future OpenML developer!
 So you want to re-run/make a new version of this?
 Just look at the rest of this documentation.
+See the `docs` folder.

 While the server aspects of this project may be more difficult to contribute to (unless you are an OpenML core developer), most of this project depends on
 [the AutoML Benchmark](https://github.com/openml/automlbenchmark), which is very well documented and likely you want to focus on contributions for this library.